Design and create your own insurance mailers and you'll have complete control over your insurance leads generation

 street on the next line; City, State and Zip Code +4 on the next line; then the bar code on the next line.
 That is the only thing on the letter, the rest is pre-printed on your postcard stock.

-Print out your insurance or annuity mailers and sit back and watch your first very own mailing come out of your printer.
+Print out your insurance or insurance mailers and sit back and watch your first very own mailing come out of your printer.

 Keep them in order as they come out and that will be the order you deliver them to the post office.
 The USPS will give you postal trays to use for this.
 The USPS will also give you any labels you may need to place on those trays.
 You'll essentially be putting them in postal trays sorted either by the first three numbers of the zip code or the first 5 numbers of the zip code.